tom42/vtgcmake/README.md

 -->

 # vtgcmake
-cmake scripts I use to build my stuff
+CMake scripts I use to build my stuff and [some notes](NOTES.md) on CMake usage.